gbif/ipt/dataHostingCentres.md

 ## Introduction

 You can use a data hosting centre (DHC) in your country to host your dataset on their IPT.
 They will provide you with an account on their IPT, allowing you to manage your own datasets, and publish them through [GBIF.org](http://www.gbif.org).

+Using a DHC is highly recommended because it will save you time and money setting up your own IPT instance, and you can receive helpdesk support in your own language.

-To be recommended, a DHC must meets a strict set of criteria.
-In this way, you can trust them to keep their IPT online near 100% of the time, and to ensure that your dataset gets backed up.
+To qualify as a DHC, a GBIF member must meet a strict set of [criteria](dataHostingCentres#data-hosting-centre-criteria).

+A DHC  can trust the DHC to keep their IPT online near 100% of the time and to ensure that your dataset gets backed up.
-Using a DHC is highly recommended because:

-- It will save you time and money setting up your own IPT instance
-- You can receive helpdesk support in your own language

 ## Data Hosting Centre Criteria